-Chip Brienza has been a familiar voice on the air in Greater Washington for over two decades: first at the former WGMS, and since 2007 with Classical WETA, where he currently hosts weekend afternoons.
+Chip Brienza is the weekend afternoon host on Classical WETA 90.9 FM.
+He has been a familiar voice on the air in Greater Washington for over two decades: first at the former WGMS, and since 2007 with Classical WETA.

 A native New Yorker, he came to Washington D.C. while serving as an Air Force linguist assigned to the National Security Agency.
 While there, he also became a traveling chef of sorts, demonstrating culinary talents in the homes of friends and colleagues, sometimes with unexpected results - he once made an exploding lasagna, but that's another story.